Recipe corner: kale carrot soup and blueberry kale smoothies

 Different types of milk may alter the taste slightly.

-Recipes prepared by Allie Farley, M.S., R.D., registered dietitian at VCU Health based on inspiration from the American Institute for Cancer research, www.aicr.org.
+Recipes prepared by Allie Farley, M.S., R.D., L.D., registered dietitian at VCU Health based on inspiration from the American Institute for Cancer research, www.aicr.org.
+Visit our Diet and Nutrition blog for more recipes and information about the role that diet plays in cancer.